madanbaduwal/cv-robot/README.md

-Mina
+Ai base robot
 ==============================

 # About

-Mina is an autonomous robot.
+Ai base robot is an autonomous robot.
 Integration of ros framework with artificial intelligence package is crucial work.
 In mina, I am trying to integrate ros with the python package.
 In technical terms, ros publisher publishes data sensor data and I subscribe that data and fit this data to a machine learning model for prediction.
 After the prediction machine learning model did some decisions that decision are published by the publisher and subscriber subscribe this decision and to act.